Longwings

 (NCBI-index: 191398)

 The Small Pearl-bordered Fritillary (Boloria selene) is rare in the Netherlands and an endangered species.
 It still occurs in peat areas in the North.
 The adults fly close to the ground, stopping frequently to take nectar from flowers such as Bramble and thistles.
 The top of the wings are orange with a row of black dots near the costa and larger spots spread over the rest of the wing.
 The termen has lighter orange to white spots with a black V-shape inward.
 The bottom is covered with light cells, some of which are white.
 Several cells form a crescent moon with some imagination.
 The black dot in the orange central cell on the underside of the hindwing is the hallmark that best describes the Silver-meadow Fritillary.
-The wingspan is 41-44mm and the flight period is from May to September in one or two generations.
-Host plant: Common Dog-violet, and Marsh Violet.
+The wingspan is 41-44mm, and the flight period is from May to September, which is one or two generations.
+Host plant: Common Dog-violet and Marsh Violet.
 Dutch name: Zilveren maan.
 Frisian name: Sulveren moanne.

 Flying period: